Glenormiston Station: History

-The station was successfully sold at auction to Mr William Kelman.
+The station was successfully sold at auction to William Kelman.

 Flooding occurred at the station in 1885 when somewhere between 12 in and 17 in of rain fell over the course of a month.
-The Georgina River and the Diamatina Rivers both were flooded and the nearby Sandringham station was submerged.
+The Georgina River and the Diamatina River both were flooded and the nearby Sandringham station was submerged.

-At some point prior to 1890 the station changed hands and the new owner was James Tyson who owned several other stations including Tupra, Mooroonowa, Juanbung and Bangate in New South Wales and Meteor Downs, Albinia, Mount Russell and Tinnenburra in Queensland.
+At some point prior to 1890 the station changed hands; the new owner was James Tyson, who owned several other stations including Tupra, Mooroonowa, Juanbung and Bangate in New South Wales and Meteor Downs, Albinia, Mount Russell and Tinnenburra in Queensland.

 The property was stocked with 25,000 cattle in 1890.
 In 1893 the region was struck by a terrible drought and the station would be thought to be lucky to be able to muster 10,000 cattle, with carcasses laying all over the property.
 Drought struck again in 1897 but to a lesser extent.

 Tyson died in 1898, Glenormiston was stocked with about 10,048 cattle and 220 horses at this time.
 When the station was advertised for sale in 1899 it had an area of 2600 sqmi and as adjoining Herbert Downs and Roxborough Downs stations.
 The station sold later that year to Collins, White and Co. along with Carnarvon and Babiloora Stations in the Warrego district.

-Rabbits were first seen at the station in the late 1890s with at least one permanent colony known to be located near Toco lake on the station which was the furthest north that the rabbit had ventured in 1899.
+Rabbits were first seen at the station in the late 1890s, with at least one permanent colony known to be located near Toco lake on the station, which was the furthest north that the rabbit had ventured in 1899.

 A meteorite, known as the Glenormiston meteorite, was found on the station by the manager Mr F. H. Story, in 1925.
 Story sold the object to the University of Queensland in 1926.
 The meteorite had a mass of 38.5 kg, has an irregular sub-triangular shape with convex and concave surfaces.

 The area was struck by drought in 1952.

 In 1955 the property was completely cut off by floodwaters.
-A Trans Australia Airlines aeroplane was chartered to do an airdrop of food to the property which had been without fresh food for a week.
+A Trans Australia Airlines aeroplane was chartered to do an airdrop of food to the property, which had been without fresh food for a week.

 The North Australian Pastoral Company acquired Glenormiston in 1968.
 The adjoining property, Marion Downs, was acquired at about the same time.
 Stephen and Narda Bryce moved to the property in 2001 and Stephen was still managing the property and about ten staff in 2012.
 The property has a carrying capacity of about 7000 head of cattle depending on the season.

 Moderate flooding was experienced at Glenormiston in 2010 following heavy rains locally and further north in the Georgina catchment.